DoTheEvo/veeam-prometheus-grafana/README.md

 * machines running veeam B&R
 * scheduled tasks running powershell script on these machines<br>
-  this is probably the weakest link, least reliable component in this setup
+  this script is likely the weakest link, the least reliable component of the setup
 * a dockerhost running container
   * promethus
   * pushgateway